 Astragalus Root (high grade) 500 mg

 Suggested Use: One or two tablets a few times a week, or as recommended by your health care professional.

-Buy Astragalus root extract or see a list of dozens of other supplements that influence the immune system or overall health
+Buy Astragalus supplement root extract or see a list of dozens of other supplements that influence the immune system or overall health

 Potential benefits of astragalus herb and extract